 North Carolina Section

-RSVP Deadline: 5:00pm on April 3rd, 2017
+RSVP Deadline: 12:00pm (noon) on August 15th, 2017

+We understand your schedule may change and you might not be able to make it to the event.
+Cancellations with refunds can be honored up until 12:00pm (noon) two days prior to the event.
+If you are neither able to attend nor cancel in time, you may send a replacement.
 To help Professional Engineers in attendance acquire 15 Professional Development Hour (PDH) units per license renewal period in accordance with 21 NCAC 56.1703, we offer one PDH certificate after the presentation.